7 Easy and Effective Herbs for Viruses You Can Use at Home

 6. Lemon Balm Leaf (Melissa officinalis)

-Prepare Lemon Balm tea by steeping 1-2 teaspoons of dried leaves in hot water for 5-15 minutes.
-Drink it before bedtime to help relax.
+Steep 1–2 teaspoons of dried lemon balm leaves in hot water for 5–15 minutes.
+Enjoy before bedtime as part of a calming wind-down routine.

 7. Linden Flowers (Tilia cordata)

-Prepare Linden flower tea by steeping 1-2 teaspoons of dried flowers in hot water for 5-15 minutes.
-Drink several cups daily to help ease symptoms and support recovery.
+Steep 1–2 teaspoons of dried linden flowers in hot water for 5–15 minutes.
+Enjoy several cups throughout the day as a warm, comforting beverage.

 How to Use Herbs for Viruses: Simple Methods at Home